techmania-team/techmania-docs/English/Folders_and_zips.md

 * `Skins` next to `TECHMANIA.exe`
   * Contains subfolders corresponding to types of skins.
 Refer to [Skins](Skins.md) for details.
 * `TECHMANIA` in documents folder
-  * Stores game options, custom ruleset, and (in the future) records.
-Refer to [Rulesets](Rulesets.md) for details.
+  * Stores game options (in `options.json`), custom ruleset (in `ruleset.json`), and records (in `records.json`).
+Refer to [Rulesets](Rulesets.md) for details on the custom ruleset.
-* `C:\Users\<username>\AppData\LocalLow\DJ Hitori\TECHMANIA`
+* `C:\Users\<username>\AppData\LocalLow\TECHMANIA Team\TECHMANIA`
   * The game writes logs to `Player.log` here, which may be useful for troubleshooting.
+  * On 0.9 and before, the logs were at `C:\Users\<username>\AppData\LocalLow\DJ Hitori\TECHMANIA`.

+# Streaming assets on mobile

+Players on PC can ignore this section.

+To simplify the installation process of mobile builds, we include the official tracks and skins in a `StreamingAssets` folder, which is a special folder inside the project.
+These are automatically copied to an OS-specific location during installation.

+The game contains special logic to combine the regular `Tracks` folder and tracks in the streaming assets, so the select track screen shows content from both.
+The same goes for skins.

+Refer to Unity documentation on [Streaming Assets](https://docs.unity3d.com/Manual/StreamingAssets.html).

 # Zip archives

-When the "Select Track" panel scans a folder, it will look for and extract all zip archives it sees.
+When the select track screen scans a folder, it will look for and extract all zip archives it encounters.
 Please note the following:

 * All zip archives will be extracted to the folder they are in.
 * All files in the archive that's not inside a folder will be ignored.
 This is intended to prevent clutter, in case the pattern maker forget to include a folder.